khorsolutions/tokio-postgres-rustls-improved/README.md

         .user("ssl_user")
         .ssl_mode(SslMode::Require);
     let (client, conn) = pg_config.connect(tls).await.expect("connect");

-// ...
 ```
+NOTE: please use proper error handling in production code, this is an excerpt from tests that are expected to panic in a failure

-# License
+## License

-tokio-postgres-rustls is distributed under the MIT license.
+tokio-postgres-rustls-improved is distributed under the MIT license